Nursing Homes

 Condition of the Facility

-• Is the nursing home clean and well maintained?
+• Is the nursing home clean and well kept?

-• What recreational and private spaces are available?
+• What common and private spaces are available?

-• Are there safety features, such as railings and grab bars?
+• Are there safety features like railings and grab bars?

 Licensing and Staffing

-• Is the home licensed by the state and certified by Medicare and/or Medicaid?
+• Is the home licensed by the state and approved by Medicare or Medicaid?

-• How many nurses and nursing assistants are there compared to residents?
-Ask about these staff ratios and how they compare to state and national averages.
+• How many nurses and nursing assistants are there for each resident?
+Ask how this compares to state and national averages.

-• Do the administrators and medical professionals have special training in geriatrics or long-term care?
+• Do staff and administrators have special training in care for older adults?

-• Does the medical director have specialized training to be an active engaged medical director?
-Do they have a Certified Medical Director (CMD) status?
+• Does the medical director have special training?
+Do they have Certified Medical Director (CMD) status?

-• Are key professionals (administration, rehabilitation, nursing, activities, etc.) full-time or part-time?
+• Are key staff (administration, rehab, nursing, activities) full-time or part-time?

-• How long have the managers and nursing staff worked at the nursing home?
+• How long have managers and nurses worked at the home?

-• Is vaccination against influenza and COVID required for all staff members?
-If the vaccination is not required, what percent of staff members get these vaccines?
+• Is the flu and COVID vaccine required for all staff?
+If not, what percent of staff get these vaccines?

 Other Concerns

-• How does the nursing home handle an older adult’s transfers from a hospital to nursing home and from nursing home to hospital?
-Medical record transfer is an important quality concern here.
+• How does the nursing home handle transfers to and from the hospital?
+Passing along medical records is a key quality issue.

-• Does the nursing home have special care units, for example one that focuses on people with dementia?
+• Does the nursing home have special units, like a memory care unit for people with dementia?

 • What is the food like?
-Look at a sample menu and ask to see a planned weekly menu.
+Ask to see a sample menu and a planned weekly menu.

 Financial Concerns

-• What additional services are available?
-How much do they cost?
+• What extra services are available and what do they cost?

-No nursing home is perfect, and all will likely be very different from a person's current home.
-Going into a nursing home can be scary and depressing.
-The move can fill people with a sense of betrayal and failure.
+No nursing home is perfect, and most will feel very different from home.
+Moving into a nursing home can be scary and emotional.
+It may bring feelings of guilt or loss for both the resident and their family.

 Paying for Nursing Home Care

-2. The Department of Veterans Affairs pays for nursing home care under some circumstances for Veterans.
+2. The Department of Veterans Affairs.
+May cover nursing home care for eligible Veterans.

 Back To Top